runekaagaard/php-chano/docs/functions.rst

 now($format)
 ++++++++++++

-Display the current date and/or time, using a format according to the given string.
-Such string can contain format specifiers characters as described in the :ref:`date` filter section.
+Displays the current date and/or time, using a format according to the given string which can contain format specifiers characters as described in the :ref:`date` filter section.

 Example::

     Current time is: <?=$item->now("%B %e, %Y, %R %P")?>

-This would display as ``"Current time is: March 10, 2001, 5:16 pm"``.
+This will display as ``"Current time is: March 10, 2001, 5:16 pm"``.

 *Returns*
   ``Chano instance``